-Consent for publication: There is consent for publication.
+Consent for publication: Not Applicable.

 Ethics approval and consent to participate: The Ethics Committee of Shahid Sadoughi University approved this study (IR.SSU.MEDICINE.1398.115).
 The study was conducted under the ethical principles of the Declaration of Helsinki.

 Financial disclosure: There is no financial disclosure.